This is the fourth post of a series of publications in which — from different angles and perspectives — I’m addressing the topic of composition.

 In the first post of this series I in introduced the concept of composition, then in the second and third post I talked about using lines and forms as actual elements of the composition.
 In this fourth post I’ll explain why simplifying your composition is so important in order to really convey your vision.

 My favorite post-production simplification technique is cropping which in my opinion is a powerful tool, so don’t underestimate the power of cropping.
-In the next post I will go into more details about cropping techniques, for now probably my only recommendation is to be mindful with the size (pixels) of your image, so extreme cropping can result on unusable images.
+In the next post, I will go into more details about cropping techniques, for now, probably my only recommendation is to be mindful of the size (pixels) of your image, so extreme cropping can result in unusable images.

 Another effective simplification approach in post-production is to either burn or dodge those elements that are distracting from the main subject.
-For example, the image in figure 1 was first of all cropped in order to focus on the main subject (the man in the little food cart) and then in order to emphasize the subject even more I used the burn tool in Photoshop to blacken areas around the cart.
-The same approach was used in figure 2 but as this is a high-key image I used the dodge tool to whiten distracting areas around the subject.
+For example, the image in figure 1 was first of all cropped in order to focus on the main subject (the man in the little food cart) and then in order to emphasize the subject, even more, I used the burn tool in Photoshop to blacken areas around the cart.

 The next post I’ll discuss more about the most common rules of composition.
 So, keep in touch.